LuckyHyena/DnD/tomb_of_annihilation/player_notes/Port_Nyanzaru_activities.md

 The DM will randomly determine other magic items that can be found in the markets of Port Nyanzaru, along with their prices.
 To acquire such an item, make a **Charisma** check: it takes a number of downtime days equal to `1d20 + [20 minus the Charisma check result]` in order to find, negotiate, and complete the purchase of such an item.

 ### Putting down money for a Magic Item
 If a character can't afford a magic item right now, but has some coin to put down as a forward payment, they can usually ask a merchant to reserve the item for them until they can gather the final sum.
-When first making the request, and every three _tendays_ afterwards until they pay the sum, the character needs to make a forward payment equal to a percentage of the final total.
+When first making the request, and every month (three _tendays_) afterwards until they pay the sum, the character needs to make a forward payment equal to a percentage of the final total.

-When asking for an item to be reserved, the character makes a **Charisma** ability check: for the first and each tenday payment the character must pay 35% of the total price minus 1% for each point of their check result.
+When asking for an item to be reserved, the character makes a **Charisma** ability check: for the first and each monthly payment the character must pay 35% of the total price minus 1% for each point of their original check result.

 ### Hunting down a Magic Item